BaseCampOps/bouncer/README.md

 `<a href="http://yourdomain.com/About.pdf" data-downloadurl="application/pdf:About.pdf:http://yourdomain.com/About.pdf">Drag me out</a>`

+### What about when I can't drag out?

+In your JS file after including the bouncer.js file

+`Bouncer.cantDragOut = function() {alert("I don't support dragging out!")};`

+This function will automatically be called if the browser does not support dragging out and a user attempts to drag an element with a "data-downloadurl" attribute.

+### Planned improvements

+- Emit an event when a user attempt to drag out, but the browser doesn't support it.
+Allows more find grained control.
+- Only emit the cantDragtOut event when the user drags the file *outside the browser window*

 ### Gotchas

 - Only works for files *hosted on the same domain*
 - *Works in Chrome*, but not Safari (maybe in FF.
 Not tested yet)
-- *Requires jQuery* to automatically attack event to elements with the data-downloadurl attribute
+- *Requires jQuery* to automatically setup drag out handler on elements with the data-downloadurl attribute